 - Queens Midtown Tunnel

 - Verrazano-Narrows Bridge

-Finally for that personal touch, Brooklyn drivers might want to stop into the EZ Pass offices at these NY City and NY State locations:
+Finally, for that personal touch, Brooklyn drivers might want to stop by the EZ Pass offices at these NY City and NY State locations:

 - Queens -19-02 Whitestone Expressway Suite 101, College Pt.

 - Staten Island - 1150 South Avenue Staten Island

 - Yonkers - 730 McLean Avenue Yonkers

 - Nanuet - 27 Rockland Plaza Corner of Route 59 & Middletown Road

 Now that you have the EZ pass, you should keep in mind that traveling around Brooklyn with a car requires some planning.
 In many of the brownstone Brooklyn neighborhoods, there is limited parking, and many meters have a two-hour time limit.
 You should also brush up on your parallel parking skills since it's required if you plan on parking in most Brooklyn neighborhoods.